bekk/bekk-christmas/post/functional/on-combining-stuff.md

 ## Summary

 That concludes our introduction to the Monoid laws.
-We have seen some simple, yet practical application, that I hope have helped to give some intuition on how it can be used.
-Furthermore, we have taken a peak into what the laws actually mean for the application of Monoids and how that relates to another algebraic constructs.
+We have seen some simple, yet practical application, that I hope to have helped to give some intuition on how it can be used.
+Furthermore, we have taken a peek into what the laws actually mean for the application of Monoids and how that relates to another algebraic constructs.
 Note that there are more useful laws and algebraic constructs that one can look into.
 For a more in-depth explanation of these I can recommend the talk [Monoids monoids monoids](https://www.youtube.com/watch?v=DJyhWAwmGqE).

 In real-world code there are many other hidden usages, including among others web routes in web servers.
 Now go out and try to find some!
-If these concepts were new to you then I hope this have peaked some interest.
+If these concepts were new to you then I hope this have piqued some interest.